 And others had trial of cruel mockings and scourgings, yea, moreover of bonds and imprisonment: They were stoned, they were sawn asunder, were tempted, were slain with the sword: they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented; (Of whom the world was not worthy:) they wandered in deserts, and in mountains, and in dens and caves of the earth.
 (Hebrews 11:36-38)

 After Jesus’ death and resurrection, both apostles and disciples were unjustly persecuted and killed for their testimony of Christ.
 The persecution of Christians didn’t stop there as true followers of Christ have been persecuted throughout the centuries with many millions of believers having been tortured and/or martyred for Christ since his death 2,000 years ago.
 This persecution continues right through to today with believers around the world being persecuted and/or killed by their family, their community, their government, and so on.

 In the Gospel of John, this is what Jesus says about persecution and tribulation — persecution being a fundamental cause of tribulation:

 Remember the word that I said unto you, The servant is not greater than his lord.
 If they have persecuted me, they will also persecute you; if they have kept my saying, they will keep yours also.
 (John 15:20)

 These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.
 (John 16:33)

-Given that there is not only a clear distinction between tribulation and wrath but also that Jesus said explicitly that we should expect persecution, why would God give those of us in the end times a get-out-of-tribulation-free card when he has allowed so many believers before us to die terrible deaths at the hands of antichrists?
+Given that Jesus said explicitly that we should expect persecution, why would God give those of us in the end times a get-out-of-tribulation-free card when he has allowed so many believers before us to die terrible deaths at the hands of antichrists?

 Further, Jesus tells us to rejoice when we are persecuted: